pShota/aws-s3-multipart-upload/README.md

 This repo added "Worker pool" by using **Goroutine** so that multiparts are uploaded in parallel

-Also added a few flags to control `S3 Storage Class` and `directory path`
+Also added a few flags to control `S3 Storage Class` and `Directory path`

 ### Variables setup before run: